arrayappy/privy/README.md

 ## Overview

-Privy is a Solana Devnet SOL application for receiving spam-free private messages through a sharable user link.
+Privy is a Solana application for receiving spam-free private messages through a sharable user link.
 The receiver pays the transaction fees using a relayer backend service while ensuring client-side message encryption.
 The project implements token management, categorization, passkey mechanisms, link disabling, and single-message reception.

 - [Solana program for Privy](./program/README.md)
 - [Backend code for Privy](./server/README.md)